 Marine Conservation Society – “MCS’ vision is for seas rich in wildlife, abundant fish stocks and pollution free beaches and bathing waters – seas that are fit for wildlife to thrive in and for people to enjoy, and seas that will support future generations with abundant resources.”

-O N C A – ONCA is a gallery and performance space in Brighton and believes that the arts are capable of catalysing dramatic shifts within society.
+O N C A – a gallery and performance space in Brighton and believes that the arts are capable of catalysing dramatic shifts within society.
 Its mission is to inspire positive action in response to current cultural and environmental urgencies, through creativity, courage, collaboration, playfulness, learning and impact.

-Plastic Oceans Foundation – A UK-based charity with a mission “to change the world’s attitude toward plastic within one generation.
+Plastic Oceans Foundation – a UK-based charity with a mission “to change the world’s attitude toward plastic within one generation.
 Plastic pollution is a global issue that impacts our ocean, our health and our wellbeing.
 Through education, science and our film, we are working to stem the tide of plastic entering the ocean, before it is too late.
 Our Request?
 Rethink Plastic.”

 RealClimate – RealClimate is a commentary site on climate science by working climate scientists for the interested public and journalists.
 It aims to provide a quick response to developing stories and provide the context sometimes missing in mainstream commentary.